 Roommate Agreements are legally binding contracts that detail roommates’ financial obligations to the apartment and one another.
 If the terms of the agreement are violated, roommates can sue each other according to the agreement, in small-claims court, and sometimes housing court.
 Additionally, Roommate Agreements cover tedious issues such as who is responsible for what chores and how many nights a roommate can host their significant others, etc. Overall, most roommates sue each other for money.

 Typically, you should hire an attorney to draft a Roommate Agreement.
-Some real estate brokers in New York City will risk their broker’s license and engage in the “unauthorized practice of law” by drafting roommate agreements.
-However, for your protection, pay an attorney a couple of hundred bucks to draft a roommate agreement for you.
+Some NYC roommate matching services and websites will offer sample roommate agreements that have been drafted by their attorneys.
+However, for your protection, it's best to pay an attorney a couple of hundred bucks to draft a custom roommate agreement for you.
 Just remember paying a lawyer $200- $400 now, could save you thousands of dollars later should you ever have to sue one of your roommates.